fgauna12/fgauna12.github.io/_posts/2019-12-08-creating-secure-service-connections-in-azure-devops.md

 From the IAM blade in `facundo-rg`, there's the service principals created for this team project.

-Although there's two service connections, they have the name names!
+Although there's two service connections, they have the same names!
 The name is just a combination of the *Team Project* and the *Subscription ID*.

 It's impossible to see which service principal belongs to which Azure DevOps service connections.